Tokyo's first airport and main domestic transport hub

 A history of Haneda

 Today the airport services over 60 million passengers per year, making it the country's busiest airport and one of the busiest airports in the world.
-Opening in 1931, Haneda was Tokyo and Yokohama's major airport for both international and domestic flights.
+Haneda opened in 1931 and was Tokyo and Yokohama's major airport for both international and domestic flights.

 Stay at the airport